 The book is available at most book stores or on amazon.
-I have included my amazon affiliate link below for your convenience.
+I have included my amazon affiliate link here for your convenience.

-Perfectionist Can Be Subject To Anxiety And Procrastination Which Can Result in Paralysis
+Perfectionist And Anxiety Can Lead To Procrastination Which Can Result in Paralysis

 The following excerpt is reprinted with permission form “Woman UP!
 Overcome the 7 Deadly Sins that Sabotage Your Success” from the chapter called “Deadly Sin #3: Perfectionism Prison” and the section titled “Success Solutions”.